thinkpad20/nspace/README.md

 #### Method hiding

 Initially only module scope, but eventually in classes too.
-We want to choose exactly which methods we will export, and hide the rest.
+We want to choose exactly which methods we will export, and hide the rest (we can also have the opposite default, and use a `@hidden` decorator for functions we want to hide).
 For example:

 foo.py: